 A. As this Court has repeatedly recognized, nearly every policy has the potential for some disparate racial impact.
 A legislative decision cannot be held discriminatory simply because "in practice it benefits or burdens one race more than another"; such a rule "would be far-reaching and would raise serious questions about, and perhaps invalidate, a whole range of tax, welfare, public service, regulatory, and licensing statutes that may be more burdensome to" some racial groups than to others.
 Washington v.
-Davis, 426 U.S. at 248.
+Davis, 426 U.S. 229, 248 (1976).

 This observation rings particularly true in redistricting, where "racial identification is highly correlated with political affiliation."
 Cromartie II, 532 U.S. at 243.
 "If district lines merely correlate with race because they are drawn on the basis of political affiliation, which correlates with race, there is no racial classification to justify, just as racial disproportions in the level of prosecutions for a particular crime may be unobjectionable if they merely reflect racial disproportions in the commission of that crime."
 Bush, 517 U.S. at 968.
-At the same time, this correlation means that courts must "exercise extraordinary caution' in distinguishing race-based redistricting from politicsbased redistricting," lest "the federal courts ... be transformed into weapons of political warfare."
+At the same time, this correlation means that courts must "exercise extraordinary caution' in distinguishing race-based redistricting from politics-based redistricting," lest "the federal courts ... be transformed into weapons of political warfare."
 Cooper, 581 U.S. at 335 (Alito, J., concurring in part) (quoting Miller, 515 U.S. at 916).
 Thus, plaintiffs bringing racial gerrymandering claims must prove "more than intent as volition or intent as awareness of consequences."
 Miller, 515 U.S. at 916 (quoting Feeney, 442 U.S. at 279).
 When courts fail to hold plaintiffs to this high burden, "they ... invite the losers in the redistricting process to seek to obtain in court what they could not achieve in the political arena."
 Cooper, 581 U.S. at 335 (Alito, J., concurring in part).

-Courts should be especially cautious about conflating racial correlation with racial motives because plaintiffs can almost always find an expert who can identify a suspicious-sounding statistical correlation.
+Conflating racial correlation with racial motives is particularly dangerous because plaintiffs can almost always find a suspicious-looking statistical correlation.
 As scientists have routinely emphasized, "statistical significance can obviously be obtained even from pure noise by the simple means of repeatedly performing comparisons, excluding data in different ways, examining different interactions, controlling for different predictors, and so forth."
-Andrew Gelman & Eric Loken, The Statistical Crisis in Science, 102 AMERI-CAN SCIENTIST 460, 460-65 (2014).
+Andrew Gelman & Eric Loken, The Statistical Crisis in Science, 102 AMERICAN SCIENTIST 460, 460-65 (2014).
 Thus, if "a highly unscrupulous researcher ... perform[ed] test after test in a search for statistical significance," a statistically significant result "could almost certainly be found."
 Id.
 As one study explains, "[w]hen rolling one die, the chance of a six is 1/6, or 17%.
 When ten dice are rolled, the chance of at least one landing on six is 84%.
 Similarly, when multiple hypotheses are tested, each at a significance level of 0.05, the chance of obtaining at least one false positive rises precipitously with the number of hypotheses tested."
-Erin M. Kirkham & Edward M. Weaver, A Review of Multiple Hypothesis Testing in Otolaryngology Literature, 125 LARYNGO-SCOPE 599, 599-603 (2015); see also Denes Szucs & John P.A.
+Erin M. Kirkham & Edward M. Weaver, A Review of Multiple Hypothesis Testing in Otolaryngology Literature, 125 LARYNGOSCOPE 599, 599-603 (2015); see also Denes Szucs & John P.A.
 Ioannidis, When Null Hypothesis Significance Testing Is Unsuitable for Research: A Reassessment, FRONTIERS HUM.
-NEUROSCIENCE, Aug.
-3, 2017, at 1, 11 (discussing ways in which this phenomenon makes "unjustified inference too easy").
-What this means in the redistricting context is that if one metric for a challenged map does not suit the plaintiffs' needs, they can always try another.
+NEURO-SCIENCE, Aug.
+3, 2017, at 1, 11 (discussing the many ways in which this phenomenon makes "unjustified inference too easy").
+Thus, if one metric for a redistricting plan does not suit the plaintiffs' needs, they can always try another.
 And if controlling for certain traditional redistricting criteria explains the racial breakdown of a district, an expert can simply ignore those criteria and pin the distribution instead on race.